Unit: 1/4th Battalion

 The 1911 Census shows that the family had moved to 8 Springfield Cottages, Sleaford, but John (listed as Robert) was boarding in the home of Elizabeth Myland (Widow) at 13 Clarina Street, Lincoln, working as a “Carter” (Census RG 14/19761).

 In the September quarter 1911 John married the eldest daughter of the family, Patience Maud Myland, in Lincoln.
-They had two daughters, Hilda, born in the June quarter 1913, and Laura, in the March quarter 1915.
-[As John was posted to France on 1 March 1915, it is possible he never saw his youngest child.]
+They had two daughters, Hilda Catherine, born 19 April 1913, and Laura Eveline, born 18 December 1914.
+[As John was posted to France on 1 March 1915, he would have had very little time with his youngest child.]

 John’s Service Number suggests he enlisted at Lincoln on 4 August 1914 (the day Britain went to war with Germany).
 His Service Papers have not survived, however, his Medal Index Card indicates that he was posted to join the B.E.F in France on 1 March 1915, along with the rest of his Battalion, landing at Le Havre.